-No trip to North Carolina is complete without a visit to America's largest home.
-That's right, the Biltmore Estate has 250 rooms giving it a grand distinction above other mansions of the era.
+No trip to North Carolina is complete without a visit to America's most substantial home.
+The Biltmore Estate has 250 rooms giving it a grand distinction above other mansions of the era.
 It was opened on a Victorian Christmas Eve in 1895 as a "country retreat" built by George Vanderbilt.

 03 of 10